-The water heater is probably the most underrated machine in your home.
-Think about it – without your water heater, you don’t have any of the following:
+Your hot water heater is probably the most underestimated machine in your home.
+Think about it – without a water heater, you don’t have any of these luxuries:

 - Hot showers